• Skip to primary navigation

 Medical Detox

-Medical detox involves the process of undergoing withdrawal under the watchful supervision of doctors and other medical professionals.
-Most often, this occurs at a dedicated detox facility or as a part of the process of inpatient treatment.
-Facilities like FHE Health can make patients as comfortable as possible, allowing for better odds of successful detox.
+Medical detox means undergoing withdrawal under the supervision of doctors and other medical professionals.
+Most often this happens at a dedicated detox facility or as part of residential treatment.
+A facility like FHE Health can keep patients as comfortable as possible, improving the odds of a successful detox.

 Heroin Detox at FHE Health

-Undergoing withdrawal from heroin is nearly impossible if you attempt it on your own.
-If you or a loved one is trying to find lasting recovery from heroin or other addictive substances, contact FHE Health and learn about your options for effective treatment.
+Going through withdrawal from heroin is nearly impossible to do on your own.
+If you or a loved one is trying to find lasting recovery from heroin or other addictive substances, contact FHE Health to learn about your options for effective treatment.
+Speak with a member of our team at (833) 596-3502.

 Filed Under: Rehab Explained